Authored by the expert who managed and guided the team behind the Spain Property Pack

 Do I need a specific visa to buy property in Canary Islands right now?

-No, you do not need a specific visa to buy property in the Canary Islands in January 2026, and foreigners can legally purchase real estate even while visiting on a standard tourist visa or with no Spanish visa at all.
+You do not need a specific visa to buy property in Canary Islands in June 2026, and a foreigner can usually buy while visiting Spain legally as a tourist.

 Does buying property help me get residency and citizenship in Canary Islands in 2026?